warthog618/ccronexpr/README.md

 #### Hash `#`
 The `#` character is only for the 'Day of week' field and should be followed by a number between one and five, or their negative values.
 It lets you specify constructs like "the second Friday" of a month.

-For example, `6#3` means the third Friday of the month.
+For example, `1#3` means the third Monday of the month.
 Note that if you use `#5` and there isn't a fifth occurrence of that weekday in the month, no firing occurs for that month.
 Using the '#' character requires a single expression in the 'Day of week' field.

 Negative nth values are also valid.
 For instance, `6#-1` is equivalent to `6L`.